Accessing the Gateway Local Console - Amazon Storage Gateway

 Note

-If your gateway VM is turned on, a green arrow icon appears with the VM icon, as shown in the following screen shot.
-If your gateway VM is not turned on, you can turn it on by choosing the green Power On icon on the Toolbar menu.
+If your gateway VM is turned on, Running is displayed in the State column for the VM in the Virtual Machines panel on the left side of the application window.
+If your gateway VM is not turned on, you can turn it on by choosing Start in the Actions panel on the right side of the application window.

 The Virtual Machine Connection window appears.
 If an authentication window appears, type the sign-in credentials provided to you by the hypervisor administrator.